gilesshaxted/karma/README.md

     * React to a message with ⚠️ (warning emoji) to warn the author and delete the message.
     * React to a message with ⏰ (alarm clock emoji) to timeout the author for 1 hour and delete the message.
     * React to a message with 👢 (boot emoji) to kick the author and delete the message.
-    * React to a message with 🔗 (link emoji) to manually flag a message for moderator review.
+    * React to a message with 🔗 (link emoji) to manually flag a message for moderator review (sends to mod-alert channel).
 * **Auto-Moderation**:
-    * Automatically detects and flags messages containing hate speech, racial slurs, homophobia, and other severely offensive language using a combination of LLM analysis, predefined regex patterns, and specific keywords.
+    * Automatically detects and flags messages containing hate speech, racial slurs, homophobia, and other severely offensive language using LLM analysis and specific keywords.
+(Regex patterns were removed due to persistent parsing errors in Node.js v22).
     * **Immediate Punishment**: For the worst offenses, the bot will automatically apply a short timeout (default: 10 minutes) to the author and delete the offensive message.
     * **Moderator Alerts**: If the bot detects potentially problematic content but isn't entirely "sure," it will repost the message content, author, and a link to the original message in a designated `mod-alert` channel.
 This alert will also ping a configurable generic moderator role.
 * **Automated Logging**: All moderation actions are logged to a designated moderation log channel with detailed embeds, including case numbers.
-Deleted messages (especially those from kicks/bans) are logged to a separate message log channel.
+Deleted messages (especially those from kicks/bans) are logged to a separate message log channel with a clear embed format.
 * **Configurable Roles & Channels**: Use the `/setup` command to easily configure moderator roles, admin roles, and logging channels directly within Discord, including the new `mod-alert` channel and moderator ping role.
 * **Message Deletion on Kick/Ban**: When a user is kicked or banned, their messages from the last 24 hours are automatically deleted and logged, helping to clean up disruptive content.
 * **Firestore Integration**: All bot configurations (moderator/admin roles, logging channels, case numbers) are persistently stored in Google Firestore, ensuring data is saved across restarts and accessible from any host.
-* **LLM-Powered Sentiment Analysis**: The bot now uses a Large Language Model (LLM) to analyze the sentiment of replies.
+* **LLM-Powered Sentiment Analysis**: The bot uses a Large Language Model (LLM) to analyze the sentiment of replies.
 Negative replies will prevent karma gain for the replied-to user.

 Karma is designed to be efficient, user-friendly, and highly effective in maintaining a healthy Discord server.
 It's the ultimate tool for a harmonious community!